EU court rules in Starbucks' favor in tax dispute | DW | 24.09.2019

 A deal between Starbucks and Dutch officials, which allowed Starbucks to pay less tax, does not amount to illegal state aid, judges in the EU's second-highest court said on Tuesday.

-In 2008, Dutch officials allowed the coffee giant to shift profits by using an unusual royalty paid to a British subsidiary and selling beans to a Swiss subsidiary.
+In 2008, Dutch officials allowed the coffee giant to shift profits by paying royalties to a British Starbucks subsidiary and selling beans to a Swiss subsidiary.
 The complicated deal reportedly brought down its taxes from the standard 25% to just 2.5%.

 The EU Commission deemed the arrangement illegal in 2015 and ordered the Dutch authorities to collect up to €30 million (33$ million) in unpaid taxes.